Bendabir/cuda/README.md

 ## Build

 Images can be manually built as follow.
 Please check the compatibility table above to set versions accordingly.
+The Ubuntu version is only used to target the appropriate repository to download the CUDA Toolkit.
+Images are all based on Ubuntu 24.04.

 ```bash
 export CUDA_VERSION="12.1"